 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-University of Nebraska at Omaha was awarded 75 badges in the 2021 rankings.
-The highest ranked major at the school is homeland security, law enforcement and firefighting.
+University of Nebraska at Omaha was awarded 729 badges in the 2022 rankings.
+The highest ranked major at the school is education/teaching of individuals with speech or language impairments.

 Is It Hard to Get Into UNOMAHA?